-World Endeavors social work interns have the chance to learn about the diversity of this important field, and to do hands-on work that makes a difference in the communities where they are placed.
+World Endeavors Social Work interns have the chance to use their unique skill set to combat problems in the community head-on in a way that can have a global impact.
 International social work interns usually work with nonprofit or government organizations, assisting with public outreach and education programs or working with individual clients.
 Interns may help counsel clients and provide them with resources, prepare reports for funding agencies, update and manage client files, or help develop and deliver public awareness programs.
 Some research and administrative support work may also be part of interns’ responsibilities.

-Interning abroad is one of the best ways to learn about the variety of challenges facing social workers worldwide, and the ways social workers meet those challenges.
-Interns learn about the day-to-day work of social welfare and outreach, and about how to work with different cultural values.
-Having an international internship on the résumé indicates self-motivation, commitment to the social work field, and the ability to adapt to a variety of circumstances.
+Interning abroad is one of the best ways to learn about the variety of social challenges facing communities around the world and the ways social workers meet those challenges.
+Interns learn about the day-to-day work of social welfare and outreach as well as how to work effectively with different cultural values.
+Having an international internship on a résumé indicates self-motivation, commitment to the social work field, and the ability to adapt to a variety of circumstances.

 Good communication and interpersonal skills are particularly important in social work internships.
-Interns should be adaptable, organized, and self-motivated, have a strong interest in social work, and be willing to adapt to the culture and conditions of the country where they travel to do their internship.
+Interns should be adaptable, organized, patient, self-motivated, and willing to adapt to the culture and conditions of the country where the internship takes place.
 Depending on where they are placed, some interns may need to work unconventional hours.